-Lectures: 1 + 2: a one-hour lecture for chapter lesson, plus a 2-hour lecture for Top Hat questions.
+Lectures: three-hour in-person lecture with in-class Top Hat guestions for marks.

 Course Delivery Mode: All classes will be in-person.

 Course Description: This is an introduction to the basic principles and practices of financial accounting, which includes an examination of income measurement and asset and liability valuation, to provide an understanding of financial accounting information and the ethics of financial reporting.